bastich/CTF/README.md

    * > mkdir -p \<thectfname\>/\<challengesection\>, example: mkdir -p picoCTF19/crypto

-* Same goes for the actual challenges and their descriptions (just as simple text files) plus any related files, this helps tremendeously when the system goes down (it happens way to often, just think the 100's of hackers chucking fuzzes and scrapers at the all the things ;)
+* Same goes for the actual challenges and their descriptions (just as simple text files) plus any related files, this helps tremendeously when the system goes down (it happens way to often, just think of the 100's of hackers chucking fuzzers and scrapers at all of the things ;)

    * > mkdir -p \<challengesection\>/\<challenge\>, example: mkdir -p crypto/caesar_lives
    * > download or create related files for the challenge, example: ciphertext.txt

 * Read the rules (normally contains a flag for easy starter points)
 * Connect to organisers social media (again most always contains a flag for easy points) and provides hints and tips
-* Fire up your playlist [defcon-26](https://defconcommunications.bandcamp.com/album/def-con-26-the-official-soundtrack) and settle in for the long haul
+* Fire up your playlist, example [defcon-26](https://defconcommunications.bandcamp.com/album/def-con-26-the-official-soundtrack) and settle in for the long haul
 <hr>

 # Crypto